justineuro/mdgBookSVGKit/README.md

 ## Important Parameters
 To personalize one's generated book (in addition to the randomly generated minuets), one may want to change some of the default parameters/values in the following (all three files are initially found in the main directory but are eventually moved into the `res` folder):

-- `mdgBookSVGv1.tex` - (main latex file) see lines 35-45; also, one may have to occassionally change the \\topmargin and \\textheight values in lines 267 and 268, to ensure that each audio MIDI file will be on the same page as the corresponding musical score
+- `mdgBookSVGv1.tex` - (main latex file) see lines 35-45; also, one may have to occasionally change the \\topmargin and \\textheight values in lines 267 and 268, to ensure that each audio MIDI file will be on the same page as the corresponding musical score
 - `mdgBookSVGv1-cover.tex`- makes the cover of the book; see lines 35-45 of `mdgBookSVGv1.tex` for default values
 - `hyperref.cfg` - contains the `\hypersetup` keyvalues; one may wish to change the default value of `pdfauthor`, among other keyvalues; see the documentation for the TeX package `hyperref` for more information on these keyvalues.

-Once the desired changes have been made to the files above, one can then re-compile the book by issuing, in the `res` subdirectoy, the last set of commmands in the HOWTO file:
+Once the desired changes have been made to the files above, one can then re-compile the book by issuing, in the `res` subdirectory, the last set of commands in the HOWTO file:
 ```shell
 pdflatex -synctex=1 -interaction=nonstopmode -shell-escape mdgBookSVGv1.tex
 bibtex mdgBookSVGv1.aux